 The result is that customers now expect free shipping.
 According to a National Retail Federation (NRF) study, 75% of consumers expect delivery to be free even on orders under $50.
 And if it’s not offered?
 They’re happy to walk away.

 Unexpected added costs—such as shipping fees—are frequently cited as one of the main reasons why shoppers abandon carts.
 In a 2019 survey of nearly 1,000 American online shoppers, 68% said they didn’t make a purchase at least half of the time when the retailer didn’t offer free shipping, and 22% abandon their carts as a result of “slow shipping.”

 Not only do customers expect fast and free free shipping, they also look for brands who offer free return policies.
 This, however, comes with a word of caution: A 2020 study published in the Journal of Marketing Research found that free shipping combined with free returns promotions encouraged consumers to make “riskier purchases.”
-While this increased net sales volume, it resulted in higher product returns and lost shipping revenue, “rendering these promotions unprofitable.”
+While this increased net sales volume, it resulted in higher reverse logistics costs and lost shipping revenue, “rendering these promotions unprofitable.”